Attracting funding: writing and applying for postdoctoral fellowships

-The course includes a set of resources that participants can explore in their own time and consists of short lectures, discussions, individual exercises and anecdotes from the instructor’s own experience.
-Participants will also be given access to an additional online course (part 2 of this course) that they can complete in their own time.
+The course includes a set of resources that participants can explore in their own time and consists of short lectures, discussions, individual exercises and anecdotes from the instructor’s own experience of obtaining a fellowship.
+Participants will also be given access to an additional online course that they can complete in their own time.

 At the end of this course participants will have:

 - been introduced to the funding application process;